Nuvama Wealth Management Ltd (NSE: NUVAMA) Q3 2026 Earnings Call dated Jan. 27, 2026

 Questions and Answers:

-Thank you.
-Ladies and gentlemen.
-We will now begin the question and answer session.
-Anyone who wishes to ask a question may press star and one on the Touchstone telephone.
-If you wish to remove yourself from the question queue you may press Star and two participants are requested to use their handsets while asking a question.
+Thank you ladies and gentlemen.
+We will now begin the question-and-answer session.
+[Operator Instructions].
 Ladies and gentlemen we will wait for a moment while the question queue assembles.
-We take the first question from the line of Manas Agarwal from Sanford C. Bernstein.
+We take the first question from the line of Manas Agrawal from Sanford C. Bernstein.
 Please go ahead.

 Manas Agrawal

 Hi.
 Thanks for the opportunity.
-I wanted an update on the HFT business within the asset services.
-A how is the activity trending and b your yields have moved up as an offset to Jane street issues.
-How sustainable is the bump up in yields?
-So that is 1B wanted an update on the litigation that you’ve talked about in your annual reports in the past with Anagra and see on the PAG situation if you have anything to share.
+I wanted an update on the HFT business within the asset services vertical.
+A, how is the activity trending?
+And B, your yields have moved up as an offset to Jane Street issues.
+How sustainable is that bump up in yield, so that is one?
+B, I wanted an update on the litigation that you’ve talked about in your annual reports in the past with Anugrah.
+And C, on the PAG situation, if you have anything to share?
 Those are my questions.

 Ashish Kehair

-It a function of how the overall service is being priced.
-There is a broking relationship, there’s a custody relationship, there’s a clearing relationship.
-We are able to operate as a single one stop shop and can give a bundled pricing.
-Given the size of the clients and how they have looked at the overall pricing.
-Right now the proportion of deposits should be higher than the seconds the yields have gone up.
-If you ask me, we can forecast for a 12 month period and in my view it should remain between 2.6, 2.7 to 2.9 kind of range should not migrate much.
+Yields, Manas, as we’ve already mentioned earlier also is a function of the split of the collateral between deposits and G-Sec and that is not a very simple this thing.
+It’s a function of how the overall service is being priced, there’s a broking relationship, there’s a custody relationship, there’s a clearing relationship.
+We are able to operate as a single one-stop shop and can give a bundled pricing.
+Given the size of the clients and how they have looked at the overall pricing, right now, the proportion of deposits should be higher than G-Sec, hence the yields have gone up.
+If you ask me, we can forecast for a 12-month period; and in my view, it should remain between 2.6, 2.7 to 2.9 kind of range, should not migrate much unless we see interest rate movement, significant interest rate movement on the either side.
+Minor movement will be absorbed.

 Manas Agrawal

 No, just wanted to check any change in position.
-I think in the past you have said that as management there is something that you cannot change.
+I think in the past you have said that as management, that is something that you cannot change.
 But is there any change in the position?

 Ashish Kehair